 View all web browser and mobile devices available in our cloud-based test lab.

-Progressive web apps are popular — and adopted by many leading brands.
+Progressive web apps, also known as PWAs, are popular web applications that are adopted by many leading brands.
 But there can be challenges in testing them.
 Here, we answer what are progressive web apps?
 And we break down considerations and challenges in testing them.

 Progressive web apps are types of web applications that are regular webpages or websites.
 But they can appear to the user like traditional apps or native mobile apps.